open-component-model/ocm/docs/reference/ocm_bootstrap_configuration_toi-bootstrapping.md

 ### Description

-TOI is a small toolset on top of the Open Component Model.
+TOI is a small tool set on top of the Open Component Model.
 It provides a possibility to run images taken from a component version with user configuration and feed them with the content of this component version.
 It is some basic mechanism, which can be used to execute simple installation